Southport: 20th century

 From 1894 to 1912 Birkdale and the adjoining village of Ainsdale were separate from Southport and administered by Birkdale Urban District Council before becoming part of the county borough of Southport in 1912.
 This was a huge expansion of the town.

-In 1914, a very short romance story between a “2 park road Southport" private soldier and French lady took place in Valenciennes in north France during early First World War as described by Andrée Ducatez's Journal.
+In 1914, a very short romance story between a "2 park road Southport" private soldier and French lady took place in Valenciennes in north France during early First World War as described by Andrée Ducatez's Journal.

 In 1925, the RNLI abandoned the station at Southport and left the town with no lifeboat.
-In the late 1980s, after a series of tragedies, local families from Southport started to raise funds and bought a new lifeboat for the town stationed at the old RNLI lifeboat house.
+In the late 1980s, after a series of tragedies, local families from Southport raised the funds to buy a new lifeboat for the town, stationed at the old RNLI lifeboat house.
 The lifeboat, operated by the Southport Offshore Rescue Trust, is completely independent from the RNLI and receives no money from them.
-Instead it relies entirely on donations from the general public.
+It relies entirely on donations from the general public.

-On 21 March 1926, Henry Segrave set the land speed record in his 4-litre Sunbeam Tiger Ladybird on the sands at Southport at 152.33 mph.
+On 16 March 1926, Henry Segrave set the land speed record in his 4-litre Sunbeam Tiger Ladybird on the sands at Southport at 152.33 mph.
 This record lasted for just over a month, until broken by J.G.
 Parry-Thomas.

+21st century

+Southport elected their first ever Labour MP in the 2024 general election.

+On 29 July 2024, three girls aged 6, 7 and 9 were murdered in a mass stabbing at a dance workshop on Hart Street, with eight children and two adults left injured.
+The next day a vigil was held for the victims.
+Later that evening, riots broke out and a mosque near Hart Street was attacked after social media posts spread incorrect rumours about an Islamist link to the murders.
+Cars, including a police vehicle, were set on fire.
+More than fifty police officers were injured.
+Rioters travelled to Southport from other areas and included far-right supporters.
+A shop was looted and members of the community came together to help the shopkeeper and clean up the streets.

+Following the murders, thousands attended vigils and laid floral tributes to the victims in Town Hall Gardens.
+In June 2025, the families of the three murdered girls visited Downing Street to show the prime minister plans for a regeneration of the Gardens.
+The prime minister pledged £5 million towards the project, with the Liverpool City Region Combined Authority and Sefton Council having both allocated £2.5 million towards it.

 Governance

-Politically, the constituency of Southport has historically been a key battleground between the Conservatives and Liberal Democrats, but Labour has emerged as a serious contender in recent years.
-John Pugh was the MP for Southport, holding the seat for 16 years until his retirement in the 2017 General election when the Conservatives took the seat and the Liberal Democrats' candidate Sue McGuire fell into third place.
-The incumbent Member of Parliament is Damien Moore who held a majority of 4,147 in 2019.